JosemSandoval/JosemSandoval.github.io/index.md

 ### CPSC 120

-### Reflection 1:
+### Refletion 1:

 * Lab 1

-    Lab 1, part 1 was one of my favorites because it was an introdcution to C++ for me.
+    Lab 1, part 1 was one of my favorites because it was an introduction to C++ for me.
 It allowed me to print out my first message to the world.
 It also helped me learn about the std library and and what printing a message looks like for future projects.